Advice > Software engineering

 3. Best sites for solo coding practice

-Mock interviews sharpen your delivery, but solo practice sharpens your fundamentals.
+Mock interviews sharpen your delivery, while solo practice sharpens your fundamentals.
 You can’t skip it.
 Coding interviews are built on repetition and pattern recognition, and the best way to get there is by grinding problems on your own.

 The platforms below are the best places to do exactly that.